Converting PTE-A scores to IELTS band scores

 Investigating the Relationship between Pearson PTE Scores and IELTS Bands

-This report summarises the findings of a small-scale empirical study intended to explore the relationship between scores on the IELTS test and scores on the Pearson Test of English Academic (PTE Academic), conducted as part of a programme of work exploring the comparability of different approaches to test design.
+A number of reports have investigated the relationship between PTE Academic and IELTS Academic.
+An earlier report by Saville, O'Sullivan and Clark (2021) summarises the findings of a small-scale empirical study intended to explore the relationship between scores on the IELTS test and scores on the Pearson Test of English Academic (PTE Academic), conducted as part of a programme of work exploring the comparability of different approaches to test design.
+A more recent study, released in 2025, was also conducted by Pearson.

 Official Concordance Table between IELTS and PTE